Document structure

 b) be authorised to allocate funds for the development of blood donation.

-2. The heads of ministries, agencies, enterprises, institutions and organisations (irrespective of their form of ownership) and heads of military units shall: with prior consent and without impediment, grant time off from work to their workers and employees, students, pupils, agricultural workers and service members for medical examination at blood transfusion facilities, and on the day of donating blood retain their average pay, bonuses and other material incentives at their places of employment according to the current legislation; and on the second day after donating blood, grant the donor a day off, which may be optionally added to his/her regular leave or be used at any other time within one year after the day when blood is donated; compensate the donor's additional day off based on his/her average pay at his/her primary place of employment:
+a) with prior consent and without impediment, let their workers and employees, students, pupils, agricultural workers and service members visit a blood transfusion facility for medical examination and, on the day of blood donation, retain their average remuneration of labour and other material incentives at their places of employment in accordance with the legislation of Georgia; and on the second day after the blood donation, grant the donor an additional day off, which may be optionally added to his/her regular leave or be used at any other time within one year after the day when blood is donated; compensate the donor's additional day off based on his/her average remuneration of labour at his/her primary place of employment:

 Law of Georgia No 675 of 30 April 1997 - Gazette of the Parliament of Georgia, No 21-22, 31.5.1997, p.
 13